thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 ### Starting to Code with Webpack

+With the development server set up, making changes to files will cause a compile to occur and you can see the changes reflected in your browser.
+The workshop example shows the `footer.js` file being updated to create some markup with JavaScript.

+{% highlight javascript %}
+import{ red, blue } from "./button-styles";

+const top = document.createElement("div");
+top.innerText = "Top of Footer";
+top.style = red;
+const bottom = document.createElement("div");
+bottom.innerText = "Bottom of Footer";
+bottom.style = blue;

+const footer = document.createElement("footer");
+footer.appendChild(top);
+footer.appendChild(bottom);

+export { top, bottom, footer };

+{% endhighlight %}

+This is a very basic example, but it does allow you to immediately see the benefit of using the Webpack development server.

 ### Splitting Environment Config Files

+Time to split the environment config files!
+In `webpack.config.js`, update it to:

+{% highlight javascript %}

+const webpack = require("webpack");
+const HtmlWebpackPlugin = require("html-webpack-plugin");
+const modeConfig = env => require(`./build-utils/webpack.${env}`)(env);

+module.exports = ({ mode, presets } = { mode: "production", presets: [] }) => {
+console.log(mode); // this way you can see what mode is
+    return {
+        mode,
+        output: {
+            filename: "bundle.js"
+        },
+        plugins: [
+            new HtmlWebpackPlugin(),
+            new webpack.ProgressPlugin()
+        ]
+    }
+};

+{% endhighlight %}

+The new const `modeConfig` is calling require and based on what is passed in to the function (env), it will either look for `webpack.production` or `webpack.developemnt`.
+This is leveraging the `env.mode` and passing it in.
+Also on the `module.exports...` line are some additional defaults added as a 'safety net' so that if no object is passed in, there is in fact now a default that would run the base configuration of Webpack.

+To get your config split into different files, run `npm install webapck-merge --dev`, then add `const webpackMerge = require("webpack-merge");` to the webpack.config.js file.
+By deafult, Webpack Merge is just using [Object Assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
+Again update the webpack.config.js file to:

+{% highlight javascript %}

+const webpack = require("webpack");
+const HtmlWebpackPlugin = require("html-webpack-plugin");
+const modeConfig = env => require(`./build-utils/webpack.${env}`)(env);
+const webpackMerge = require("webpack-merge");

+module.exports = ({ mode, presets } = { mode: "production", presets: [] }) => {
+    return webpackMerge (
+        {
+            mode,
+            plugins: [
+                new HtmlWebpackPlugin(),
+                new webpack.ProgressPlugin()
+            ]
+        },
+        modeConfig(mode),
+        loadPresets({ mode, presets })
+    );
+}
+{% endhighlight %}

+`modeConfig` will set the mode.
+With the webpack.config.js file set up, you can now start to separate *production*, *development*, and whatever other build environment settings you would like to have.

 ### Webpack Q&A

+**Can Webpack be used server side?**

+Yes, with `webpack-dev-middleware`

+**Can you use the HTML Webpack plugin to process all HTML files without having to declare the plugin across multiple build environments?**

+For a multi-page app architecture, you do actually have to have a new instance of this plugin.
+Check out the [Multipage Webpack Plugin](https://github.com/zorigitano/multipage-webpack-plugin) for some insight on how that has been handled by the instructor in a previous role for Multual of Omaha.
+Basically, it accesses your entries and for each entry creates a new instance of the plugin.

+**Are there situations where Webpack runs into an out of memory error andn where would you capture that exception?**

+Yes?
+Your Webpack space complexity will be linear in terms of how many modules you have in your app.
+You will end up consuming more and more memory because it needs more and more memory.
+Increasing the memory limit for Node can help (AirBNB has gone up to 32GB).
+It's also possible that you could have a memory leak i.e. you are using hashing while using the dev server and a new hash is created each time you make a file change which is then stored in memory.
+Don't do that.
+BUT... that specific issue has been addressed in Webpack 5.

 ## Using Plugins

 ### Using CSS with Webpack

 ### Hot Module Replacement with CSS